algosup/2023-2024-project-3-virtual-processor-team-8/User_Manual.md

 			mul ra, rb ; Multiply the value of ra by rb

 			ret ; Return to the line to jump to

+		finish: ; Label the current line as finish

 		end ; End the program
 	```